Do You Know Why

 How do we usually determine the truth of something?
 We use evidences, right?
 Evidences are important to determine truth, not only about this life but whatever is after this life, and by both students and adults alike.
 If there are evidences we can look to to determine what is after this life, isn't it logical to consider them when coming to a conclusion as to what might exist after this life?
 Shouldn't we be willing to accept the evidences regardless of the conclusion they point to?
 If not, are we really interested in truth, or primarily what we prefer, what is "attractive"?

-The amount of evidence included in the guide was expanded to include valid answers to common challenges made against Christianity, and then expanded further to include additional subjects to answer additional questions.
+The amount of evidence included in the guide was expanded to include valid answers to common challenges made against Christianity, and then expanded further to include additional subjects and resources to answer additional questions and go deeper into those areas.
 I am continuing to update the site as well as find alternatives to any links found to be no longer active.

 Whether or not you are a high school student, and whether or not you consider yourself a Christian, knowing why you believe what you believe is important.
 But even more important than knowing why you believe what you believe is the validity and credibility of the reasons you are basing your beliefs on.